So you have the perfect product idea.

-- Showcase results of each action made by users, so the user understands where he is and how long it is going to take to reach his goal.
+- Showcase the results of each action made by users, so the user understands where he is and how long it is going to take to reach his goal.

 - User Cognition and Emotion

 - Making sure the memory load for users is less.
 When a user navigates from page to page, the user flow should not force users to digest too much information.
-Instead it is recommended to show minimal and only important information, which will result in a smooth cognitive process.
+Instead, it is recommended to show minimal and only important information, which will result in a smooth cognitive process.

 - Every user action should result in a positive experience.

-- Design should engage and interact with the user, more like user-to-user interaction than machine to user interaction.
+- Design should engage and interact with the user, more like user-to-user interaction than machine-to-user interaction.

-- Using colour advantageously
+- Using color advantageously

 - Individual colors of all content will confuse the priority for users.